 Mourning doves represent peace, love, security, piety, and friendship.
 They also symbolize forgiveness and liberation.
 This dove can be considered a beloved deceased who comes to a message of hope, grace, strength, peace, and love.

-White dove symbolism is present in many cultures, and all beliefs associated with it have positive meanings.
+The significance of the white dove is present in many cultures, and all beliefs associated with it have positive meanings.
 White doves are symbols of new beginnings, peace, fidelity, love, happiness, and prosperity, and their release is a tradition that has associated with ceremonies, rituals, and celebrations for centuries.

 The white dove is a symbol of birth and marriage, so that, often during the wedding ceremony, the newlyweds release two white doves together.
 It believed that the marriage will be happy if they stay together after takeoff.
 A white dove at the place of celebration considered a very auspicious sign.